-- (d) The generation of additional capital or income may arise out of taking advantage of additional capital or income may arise out of taking advantage of price imperfections or from the receipt of a premium for writing of covered call or covered put options (even if the benefit is obtained at the expense of the chance of yet greater benefit) or pursuant to stock lending arrangements as permitted by COLL. - (e) The relevant purpose must relate to Scheme Property; Scheme Property (whether precisely identified or not) which is to be or is proposed to be acquired for the Company; and anticipated cash receipts of the Company, if due to be received at some time and likely to be received within one month. - (f) Each efficient portfolio management technique transaction must be fully covered "individually" by the appropriate Scheme Property of the right kind (i.e. in the case of exposure in terms of property, appropriate transferable securities or other property; and, in the case of exposure in terms of money, cash "near cash", borrowed cash or transferable securities which can be easily sold to realise the appropriate cash).
+The generation of additional capital or income may arise out of taking advantage of additional capital or income may arise out of taking advantage of price imperfections or from the receipt of a premium for writing of covered call or covered put options (even if the benefit is obtained at the expense of the chance of yet greater benefit) or pursuant to stock lending arrangements as permitted by COLL.

+The relevant purpose must relate to Scheme Property; Scheme Property (whether precisely identified or not) which is to be or is proposed to be acquired for the Company; and anticipated cash receipts of the Company, if due to be received at some time and likely to be received within one month.

+(d) Each efficient portfolio management technique transaction must be fully covered "individually" by the appropriate Scheme Property of the right kind (i.e. in the case of exposure in terms of property, appropriate transferable securities or other property; and, in the case of exposure in terms of money, cash "near cash", borrowed cash or transferable securities which can be easily sold to realise the appropriate cash).
 It must also be covered "globally" (i.e. after providing cover for existing efficient portfolio management technique transactions there is adequate cover for another transaction within the Scheme Property, so there can be no gearing).
 Scheme Property and cash can easily be used only once for cover and, generally, Scheme Property is not available for cover if it is the subject of a stock lending arrangement.
-The lending transaction in a back to back currency borrowing does not require cover. - b) The ACD may request the Depositary to enter into stock lending transactions in respect of the Company.
-The purpose of the stock lending transaction must be in accordance with the rules in COLL and the arrangement for the account, or benefit, of the Company and in the interest of Shareholders.
-Such an arrangement will not be in the interests of Shareholders unless it reasonably appears to the ACD to be appropriate for the generation of capital or income for the Company with no, or an acceptably low, degree of risk. - c) Briefly, such transactions are those where the Depositary delivers the securities which are the subject of the transaction, in return for which it is agreed that securities of the same kind and amount should be re-delivered at a later date.
+The lending transaction in a back to back currency borrowing does not require cover.

+- 7.5.2 The ACD may request the Depositary to enter into stock lending transactions in respect of the Company.
+The purpose of the stock lending transaction must be in accordance with the rules in COLL.
+The arrangement should be for the account, or benefit of the Company, and in the interest of shareholders.
+Such an arrangement will not be in the interest of shareholders unless it reasonably appears to the ACD to be appropriate for the generation of capital or income for the Company with no, or an acceptably low, degree of risk. - 7.5.3 Briefly, such transactions are those where the Depositary delivers the securities which are the subject of the transaction, in return for which it is agreed that securities of the same kind and amount should be redelivered at a later date.
 The Depositary at the time of delivery of the securities receives assets as collateral to cover the risk that the securities are not returned.
 Such transactions must always comply with the relevant requirements of the Taxation of Chargeable Gains Act 1992 and the FCA Rules.
-There is no limit on the value of the Scheme Property which may be the subject of stock lending transactions. - (a) The ACD, may enter into a repo contract or a stock lending arrangement of the kind described in section 263B of the Taxation of Chargeable Gains Act 1992 (without extension by section 263C), but only if: - all the terms of the agreement under which securities are to be reacquired by the ACD for the account of the Company are in a form which is acceptable to the ACD and are in accordance with good market practice; - (ii) the counterparty is: - (A) an authorised person; or
+There is no limit on the value of the Scheme Property which may be the subject of stock lending transactions.

-- (B) a person authorised by a Home State regulator; or - (C) a person registered as a broker-dealer with the Securities and Exchange Commission of the United States of America; or - (D) a bank, or a branch of a bank, supervised and authorised to deal in investments as principal, with respect to OTC derivatives by at least one of the following federal banking supervisory authorities of the United States of America: (A) the Office of the Comptroller of the Currency; (B) the Federal Deposit Insurance Corporation and (C) the Board of Governors of the Federal Reserve System. - (iii) high quality and liquid collateral is obtained to secure the obligation of the counterparty under the terms referred to in paragraph (i) above and the collateral is: - (A) acceptable to the ACD; - (B) adequate (within the meaning of COLL); and - (C) sufficiently immediate. - (iv) The counterparty for the purpose of paragraph (ii) above is the person who is obliged under the agreement referred to in paragraph (i) above to transfer to the ACD the securities transferred by the ACD under the stock lending arrangement or securities of the same kind. - (v) Paragraph (iii) above does not apply to a stock lending transaction made through Euroclear Bank S.A./N.V.'s Securities Lending and Borrowing Programme.